klaipher/GPTAttentionsComparison/README.md

-Below is an updated version of the README file that includes a simple note indicating that the repository contains nanoGPT and explains the purpose of the notebook:

----

 # GPT Attentions Comparison

 This repository contains experiments comparing different attention mechanisms in Transformer-based models.
 We have implemented various attention methods—including the classic Transformer (vanilla), Linformer, Nystromformer, and Performer—and integrated them into a miniature GPT model (nanoGPT, ~12M parameters).
 The nanoGPT model is used to train on the complete works of Shakespeare, demonstrating that our custom-built attention modules are fully compatible with transformer architectures.